Jaclenga/jaclenga.github.io/_posts/2025-02-09-Simpsons_Episodes_EDA.md

 ![Simpsons Skim](/assets/img/Simpsons_Skim_Episodes.png){: .normal}

-I then come up with a few research questions to help guide my exploration.
-Here are the ones I came up with for my previous visualization:
+I then came up with a few research questions to help guide my exploration.
+Here are the ones I got for my previous visualization:

 1. How does the distribution of imdb_rating vary with the other variables of the dataset?
 2. What are the most relevant groupings for episode data?